TencentARC/ArcNerf/docs/expr.md

 `instant-ngp` combines volume pruning with hash/sh encoding, for much faster converge.
 You can visit our project [simplengp](http://github.com/TencentARC/simplengp) for more experiment log.

-- We get `PSNR=34.31` for 5w iteration, base on volume-pruning and hashencoding.
-Many factors affects the result, you can see [simplengp](http://github.com/TencentARC/simplengp) for more detail.
+- We get `PSNR=35.21` for 5w iteration, base on volume-pruning and hashencoding.
+Many factors affect the result, you can see [simplengp](http://github.com/TencentARC/simplengp) for more detail.
 The [conf](../configs/expr/NeRF/lego/nerf_lego_nerf_ngp.yaml).

-- Using a smaller but closely bounding volume can slightly improve the result to `34.65`.
-Meaning that we can try to find more accurate bbox for better pruning and rendering result. [conf](../configs/expr/NeRF/lego/trails/nerf_lego_nerf_ngp_newvolume.yaml).
+- Using a smaller but closely bounding volume get the same result `35.21`. [conf](../configs/expr/NeRF/lego/trails/nerf_lego_nerf_ngp_newvolume.yaml).

 - Without the `fusemlp` but used original mlp with same size, the PSNR drop by `~0.4`.
 Not sure whether `bias` or other factors affect the result.

-- resample more pts near surface can further improve the PSNR(`~0.3`), but time for each step will increase a lot.
+- resample more pts near surface can further improve the PSNR(`~0.3`), but time for each step will increase by a lot.

 ------------------------------------------------------------------------------------------------------------